Skip to main content

 Check your GitHub actions run

-If there are no errors, check the Semantic models section of Data sources settings in Hex to see when the last import job completed.
+If there are no errors, check the Semantic projects section of Data sources settings in Hex to see when the last import job completed.

 Check the semantic model in Hex